Shorting in Speculative Markets: Comparative Statics and Limiting Cases

 \section{Comparative Statics and Limiting Cases}

-In the first part of this section, we establish comparative statics with respect to the supply and cost parameters, showing that our model has the desired monotonicity properties.
-In the second part, we analyze the limit $\alpha_{+}\to \infty$ where there is no cost-of-carry for long positions, as well as the limit $\alpha_{-}\to 0$ where short positions are ruled out.
+In the first part of this section we establish comparative statics with respect to the supply and cost parameters.
+In the second part we analyze the limit $\alpha_{+}\to \infty$ when there is no cost-of-carry for long positions, as well as the limit $\alpha_{-}\to 0$ when short positions are ruled out.